My car licence

 U class licence laws

-From 1 December 2024 it will be illegal for you to drive your UHPV without holding a U class licence.
+It is illegal for you to drive your UHPV without holding a U class licence.
 The maximum penalty for driving a UHPV without holding a U class licence is $2,500 for a first offence.
 The penalty for subsequent offences is one year imprisonment.

 It is the responsibility of the driver to know if their vehicle is an UHPV.
 Refer below for the online checker which may assist you.